genesiscommunitysuccess/docs/docs/03_server-modules/05_access-control/03_login_authentication.md

 For more information on the various authentication types, please see the [Authentication overview](/creating-applications/defining-your-application/access-control/authentic-over/).

 ### passwordValidation
-The `passwordValidation` function enables password validation, and allows you to set variable relating to this validation.
-The `passwordValidation` settings are only used in the case of the `INTERNAL`, or `HYBRID` authentication types.
-It has the following variables and functions:
+The `passwordValidation` function enables password validation, and is used to set the variables relating to this validation.

+These following variables are used to configure the application's password validation; thus are only used when `type` is either `AuthType.INTERNAL` or `AuthType.HYBRID`.

 * `passwordSalt` defines a system specific salt to be added to your password hashes.
-This is a security measure that ensures that the same combination of username and password on different Genesis systems are stored as different hashes.
-Default: empty string.
+This is a security measure that ensures that the same combination of username and password on different applications built on the Genesis low-code platform are stored as different hashes.
+Default: empty string indicating no additional salting.

+In addition, from within `passwordValidation` the `passwordStrength` method can be invoked as below.

-### passwordStrength
+#### passwordStrength
-The `passwordStrength` function can be called within `passwordValidation` and has many variables.
+The `passwordStrength` function can be called within `passwordValidation` to set many configuration variables.
 These enable you to specify in detail the mandatory characteristics for the password.

 Within this function, the following variables can be set:

-* `minimumLength` this represents the minimum length of password.
+* `minimumLength` specifies the minimum length of password.
+If null or undefined this assumes there is no minimum limit.
 Default: null.
-* `maximumLength` this represents the maximum length of password.
+* `maximumLength` specifies the maximum length of password.
+If null or undefined this assumes there is no maximum limit.
 Default: null.
-* `minDigits` this represents the minimum number of digits required in a password.
+* `minDigits` specifies the minimum number of numerical digits required in a password.
+If null or undefined this assumes there is no minimum limit.
 Default: null.
-* `maxRepeatCharacters` this represents the maximum number of the same characters in a password.
+* `maxRepeatCharacters` specifies the maximum number of the same characters across an entire password.
+This does not just include consecutive repeat characters, which is controlled by the `repeatCharacterRestrictSize` variable below.
+If null or undefined this assumes there is no maximum limit.
 Default: null.
-* `minUppercaseCharacters` this represents the minimum number of upper-case characters in a password.
+* `minUppercaseCharacters` specifies the minimum number of upper-case characters in a password.
+If null or undefined this assumes there is no minimum limit.
 Default: null.
-* `minLowercaseCharacters` this represents the minimum number of lower-case characters in a password.
+* `minLowercaseCharacters` specifies the minimum number of lower-case characters in a password.
+If null or undefined this assumes there is no minimum limit.
 Default: null.
-* `minNonAlphaNumericCharacters` this represents minimum number of characters which do not belong to common letters or numbers (e.g. !?/-_").
+* `minNonAlphaNumericCharacters` specifies the minimum number of non-alphanumeric characters, such as punctuation and other special characters.
+If null or undefined this assumes there is no minimum limit.
 Default: null.
-* `restrictWhitespace` this restricts the usage of whitespaces in passwords.
+* `restrictWhitespace` specifies if whitespace characters are prevented from being used in passwords.
 Default: true.
-* `restrictAlphaSequences` this restricts alphabetical sequences in passwords (e.g. abcdefg).
-Sequences bigger or equal to 5 characters won't be allowed if this is active.
+* `restrictAlphaSequences` specifies if alphabetical sequences in passwords (e.g. abcdefg) are restricted.
+Sequences greater than or equal to five characters won't be permitted if this is true.
 Default: false.
-* `restrictQWERTY` this restricts QWERTY sequences in passwords (e.g. qwertyuiop).
-Sequences bigger or equal to 5 characters won't be allowed if this is active.
+* `restrictQWERTY` specifies if QWERTY sequences in passwords (e.g. qwertyuiop) are restricted.
+Sequences greater or equal to five characters won't be permitted if this is true.
 Default: true.
-* `restrictNumericalSequences` restricts numerical sequences in passwords (e.g. 123456).
-Sequences bigger or equal to 5 numbers won't be allowed if active.
+* `restrictNumericalSequences` specifies if numerical sequences in passwords (e.g. 123456) are restricted.
+Sequences greater or equal to five numbers won't be allowed if active.
 Default: true.
-* `illegalCharacters` contains characters you don't want to accept in user passwords.
-In the example shown below, you can see three banned characters: $, £ and ^.
+* `illegalCharacters` specifies which characters are not permitted in user passwords.
 Default: empty.
-* `historicalCheck` if present, this prevents reuse of passwords for the specified number of historical uses.
+* `historicalCheck` specifies how many previous passwords to check against, in order to prevent password re-use.
+If null or undefined no historical check is performed.
 Default: null.
-* `dictionaryWordSize` if present, this prevents use of English words of the specified length.
+* `restrictPassword` specifies if the password should differ from a list of the worst passwords stored within the application.
+Default: false.
+* `restrictDictionarySubstring` specifies if any dictionary word of 4 or more characters can be included in a password (either forwards or backwards).
+Default: false.
+* `restrictUserName` specifies if the user's username is restricted as part of their password.
+Default: false.
+* `repeatCharacterRestrictSize` specifies the number of consecutive repeated characters that make a password restricted.
+If null or undefined this assumes there is no limit.
 Default: null.
-* `repeatCharacterRestrictSize` if present, this prevents the use of repeated characters of the specified length.
+* `passwordExpiryDays` specifies how many days before a password expires.
+If null or undefined this assumes there is no limit.
 Default: null.
-* `restrictUserName` if present, this prevents use of the user's username as part of their password.
-Default: false.
-* `passwordExpiryDays` if present, this forces a password to expire after the specified number of days.
+* `passwordExpiryNotificationDays` specifies how many days before their password expiry, a user is notified.
+If null or undefined a user not notified in advance of their password expiry.
 Default: null.
-* `passwordExpiryNotificationDays` if present, a user shall be notified by the specified number of days before their password expires.
-Default: null.

 ### passwordRetry
-The `passwordRetry` function allows the following variables to be set.
-This has two options:
+The `passwordRetry` function allows you configure settings for limiting the rate at which a user can retry passwords.
+It allows the following variables to be set:
-* `maxAttempts` defines the maximum number of attempts allowed if a user enters a wrong password.
-Default: 3
+* `maxAttempts` specifies the maximum number of attempts allowed if a user enters a wrong password.
+Default: 3 attempts.
-* `waitTimeMins` specifies the time to wait when the maximum number of incorrect attempts is reached.
-Default: 5.
+* `waitTimeMins` specifies the time to wait in minutes when the maximum number of incorrect attempts is reached, before allowing a user to try again.
+Default: 5 minutes.

 ### mfa
 The `mfa` function allows you to configure Multi-factor Authentication (MFA).
-It has the following variables to set:
+For more information on MFA please see [Wikipedia](https://en.wikipedia.org/wiki/Multi-factor_authentication).
+From within the `mfa` function the following variables can be set:

-* `codePeriodSeconds` defines how long a Time-based One-time Password (TOTP) remains valid.
-Default: 30.
+* `codePeriodSeconds` specifies how many seconds a Time-based One-time Password (TOTP) remains valid.
+Default: 30 seconds.
-* `codePeriodDiscrepancy` defines the allows discrepancy to the TOTP allowed.
-1 means a block of each codePeriodSeconds either side of the time window.
+* `codePeriodDiscrepancy` specifies the allowed discrepancy to the TOTP.
+1 would mean a single block of each `codePeriodSeconds` either side of the time window.
 Default: 1.
-* `codeDigits` defines the number of digits used in the TOTP.
-Default: 6.
+* `codeDigits` specifies the number of digits used in the TOTP.
+Default: 6 digits.
 * `hashingAlgorithm` specifies which choice of Hashing Algorithm to use.
 Available choices are: `HashingFunction.SHA1`, `HashingFunction.SHA256` or `HashingFunction.SHA512`.
-Default: ``HashingFunction.SHA1`.
+Default: `HashingFunction.SHA1`.
-* `issuer` provides a reference to the Organisation or Entity issuing the MFA.
+* `issuer` specifies a reference to the Organisation or Entity issuing the MFA.
 Default: Genesis.
-* `label` provides a label for the MFA.
+* `label` specifies a label for the MFA.
 This is typically an email address of the issuing Entity or Organisation.
 Default: genesis.global.
-* `confirmWaitPeriodSecs` defines the period of time before a secret has to be confirmed.
-Default: 300.
+* `confirmWaitPeriodSecs` specifies the period of time in seconds before a secret has to be confirmed.
+Default: 300 seconds.
-* `secretEncryptKey` defines a key with which Secrets will be encrypted in the database.
+* `secretEncryptKey` specifies a key with which Secrets will be encrypted in the database.
+If this is null or undefined Secrets will not be encrypted in the database.
 Default: null.
-* `usernameTableLookUpSalt` defines if usernames will be hashed using the configured key in the database.
+* `usernameTableLookUpSalt` specifies the salt with which a username is hashed, when stored in the database with the above Secret.
+If this is null or undefined the username will not be hashed in the database.
 Default: null.

 ### loginAck
-The `loginAck` function allows you to define additional values to be sent back to the client as part of the LOGIN_ACK message.
+The `loginAck` function allows you to define additional values to be sent back to the client as part of the `LOGIN_ACK` message.
 When you call the `loginAck` function, you have to supply a table or view as a parameter.
 This is the table or view upon which the following functions will be invoked.

 #### loadRecord
 The `loadRecord` function can be invoked within the `loginAck` function to load a single record from the previously supplied table or view.

-##### fields
+#### fields
 The `fields` function can be invoked within the `loginAck` function to specify which additional fields should be sent back to the client as part of the LOGIN_ACK message.

 ### Example